Section Image

 Located in Lincoln County

-Sitting some 25 miles north of Charlotte, hugging the western edge of the largest man-made lake in North Carolina, is the suburban enclave of Denver, a small community of fewer than 3,000 who enjoy a laidback, lakefront lifestyle.
+Sitting some 25 miles northwest of Charlotte near the largest man-made lake in North Carolina, is the suburban enclave of Denver, a small community of fewer than 3,000 people who enjoy a laid-back lifestyle.
 Ironically, given how important water has become to the area, Denver was originally known as Dry Pond.
 That’s because this community of second homes and boating fanatics was founded long before Lake Norman and its 512 miles of shoreline were even a dream.
-But Denver’s humble agricultural roots changed with the creation of the Cowans Ford Dam between 1959 and 1964, which created the lake and quickly brought luxury residences to the area.
+But Denver’s humble agricultural roots changed with the construction of the Cowans Ford Dam between 1959 and 1964, which created the lake and quickly brought luxury residences to the area.

 Most students attend Lincoln County Schools, which ranks 12th in North Carolina and carries an overall rating of A-minus on Niche.
-The high-performing district is known for schools with powerhouse athletics, like North Lincoln High, which has won several state championships, including the girls' cross country 2023 title.
-The high school graduation rate is over 89%, according to US News and World Report.
-Denver is also home to a wide selection of top-rated charter and private schools, including West Lake Preparatory Academy, a tuition-free charter serving kindergarten through 8th graders.
+The high-performing district is known for its schools with powerhouse athletics, such as the A-minus-rated North Lincoln High, which has won several state championships, including the 2023 girls' cross-country title.
+Denver is also home to a wide selection of top-rated charter and private schools, including the B-plus-rated West Lake Preparatory Academy, a tuition-free charter serving kindergarten through 8th graders.

 Community gatherings are a part of life here.
 Locals regularly flock to big annual events like the Strawberry Festival in May and Denver Days in September.
 The yearly Camp Meeting, a religious service held at the Rock Springs Campground, is approaching its 250-year anniversary.
 The East Lincoln Betterment Association’s Christmas Parade happens on the first Saturday of each December.
 Locals can also fill their calendars with casual get-togethers like the Saturday morning Farmers Market, hosted during the milder months at Rock Springs Elementary School.

-Much of Denver’s landscape remains undeveloped.
-But the Rock Springs Nature Preserve is well known for its woodsy, dog-friendly trails and spacious play areas.
+Denver is home to the Rock Springs Nature Preserve, well known for its woodsy, dog-friendly trails and spacious play areas.
 It connects to the larger Carolina Thread Trail System, a popular route for long-distance bikers who can ride for more than 300 miles through 15 counties.
-Denver locals are also minutes from Lake Norman, where they can practice their swing at West Port Golf Club or launch a boat from one of several waterside parks.
+Denver residents are also minutes from Lake Norman, where they can practice their swing at West Port Golf Club or launch a boat from one of several waterside parks.
 “Beatties Ford Park was one of the first on the water, and it's getting its own beach this year,” Ciaravella says.

 Interested in learning more about homes in this area?
-Reach out to Ashlyn Austin, an experienced agent in this area.
+Reach out to Jennifer Jeter, an experienced agent in this area.

 Agents Specializing in this Area